-The Government is committed to increase the proportion of our energy needs produced from renewable sources, and a significant proportion will be produced through the use of wind turbines, both on and off-shore.
-The Ministry of Defence supports the Government's renewable energy targets whilst exercising responsibility for ensuring that National radar and communications systems are not compromised, and that necessary low flying can be conducted safely.
-The Ministry of Defence is therefore part of an extensive consultative and negotiation process with wind-farm developers and RenewableUK, the organisation that represents wind-farm developers.
+The Government is committed to increasing the proportion of our energy needs from renewable sources over the coming years.
+A significant proportion of this energy is likely to be produced through the use of wind turbines, both on and offshore.
+In support of the Government's renewable energy targets the Ministry of Defence maintains responsibility for ensuring that national radar and communications systems are not compromised, and that necessary low flying can be conducted safely.
+The Ministry of Defence is therefore part of an extensive consultative and negotiation process with wind-farm developers and the British Wind Energy Association.

-For low flying aircraft, off-shore wind-farms are less of a consideration as lower amounts of low flying are conducted over the sea.
+For low flying aircraft, off-shore wind-farms are less of a consideration as only small amounts of low flying are conducted over the sea.
 For on-shore wind-farms, there are two main issues: location and lighting.
-The location of any planned wind-farm development within the UK Low Flying System will determine how much effect there will be on low flying training, and particularly sensitive areas are the three Tactical Training Areas and the RAF Spadeadam Electronic Warfare Training Range.
-Lighting of wind-farms is carefully assessed to ensure that low flying aircraft can achieve safe obstacle clearance at night.
+The location of any planned wind-farm development within the UK Low Flying System will determine how much effect there will be on low flying training.
+Particularly sensitive areas are the three Tactical Training Areas and the RAF Spadeadam Electronic Warfare Training Range.
+Lighting of wind-farms is carefully assessed to ensure that low flying aircraft can achieve safe obstacle clearance at night, and the requirement for aviation lighting appropriate for low-level military aircraft varies according to location and wind-farm size.
+In general terms low-powered lighting is specified to reduce potential environmental impact.
+Work is being taken forward to investigate the use of infra-red lighting that is compatible with military night-vision devices, but cannot be seen by the naked eye.